open-telemetry/opentelemetry-java/sdk_extensions/zpages/README.md

 ### Register the zPages

-\*Note: Package `com.sun.net.httpserver` is required to use zPages.
-Please make sure your version of JDK includes the package
+**Note:** The package `com.sun.net.httpserver` is required to use zPages.
+Please make sure your version of the JDK includes this package.

 To set-up the zPages, simply call `ZPageServer.startHttpServerAndRegisterAllPages(int port)` in your main function: